Stratford, London: Administrative history

 Despite forming part of the built up area of London the parish remained outside the statutory metropolitan area established in 1855 and the County of London established in 1889.
 Instead, administrative reform was undertaken in the area in much the same way as a large provincial town.
 A local board was formed in 1856 under the Public Health Act 1848 and subsequently the parish was incorporated as a municipal borough in 1886.
 In 1889 the borough was large enough in terms of population to become a county borough and was outside the area of responsibility of Essex County Council.
 Stratford formed the centre of administration of the county borough and was the location of the town hall.

 Following reform of local government in London in 1965, West Ham was reunited with East Ham (Ham is believed to have formed a single unit until the late 12th century) and small areas of neighbouring districts, to form the London Borough of Newham, part of the new Greater London.

 Representation

 Until 2024, Stratford was in the constituency of West Ham, represented in the House of Commons since 2005 by Lyn Brown of the Labour Party.
 Since 2024, following the 2023 review of Westminster constituencies, it has been in the constituency of Stratford and Bow, represented by Uma Kumaran.

+Stratford is part of the Stratford ward for elections to Newham London Borough Council.
 Stratford is part of the area of the Mayor of Newham, a directly elected mayor.
-The modern borough has an electoral ward named "Stratford and New Town".
+The modern borough had an electoral ward named "Stratford and New Town" from 2002 to 2022.